colinbraun/fem-3d-solver/README.md

 Below are a couple of examples for how this software works.

 ### Simple Example
-We look at a simple example for using the software written below:
+We look at a simple example for using the software written below.
+The geometry is the same as the one used in the [mesh loading](#mesh-loading-and-data-structuring-using-coreform-cubit) section.
 ```python
 # Import matplotlib
 import matplotlib.pyplot as plt